 Of course I enjoyed looking at what was on the way.
 But I refrained from taking a detour hundreds of kilometers for some monument.

 This map is not a video like the 2016 and 2017 maps of Australia.
 It is the real-time data recorded by my tracker at that time.
 Click on a data point and you will see the date, time, location coordinates, altitude, direction and my speed.
 What you need and how it works, I will tell you about that in my blog soon.

-If you want to see more data points on the map, just click on AU-DE Roadtrip ➡ Adjustments.
-Here you can increase the number of displayed data points from the present 1% up to 100%.
-After clicking on ‘Update Map’ you should be able to see the details.
+If you want to view more data points on the map, go to the map menu.
+In the last menu item you can increase the number of data points displayed from the default 20% up to 100%.
+If you then zoom into the map and click on a data point, the details will be displayed.
 But be careful: The more data points are displayed, the longer it takes to load the map.
 And the GPS tracker recorded a data point every 5 minutes, that’s 12 per hour, i.e. around 120 in one day and more than 28.000 in 234 days…

 Russia (Siberia): From Vladivostok to Ulan Ude.
 And then south to the Mongolian border.
 Always along the Chinese border.
 3,900 km.
 Khabarovsk was the only major city behind Vladivostok.
 Here I bought a warning triangle and a first aid kit for the car.
 These parts are not mandatory in Australia.
 But finding a shop there and makeing it clear to the owner what I wanted was already an experience because of my lack of Russian language skills.
 At that time I did’nt have a translation app because many people in Vladivostok understood English.